Class Description | Monday Night Improvisation | 24 September | 6:30 - 8:30pm

 In this class we will look at different ways of generating material and relating it to other people in the space.
 You will be given the opportunity to make your own decisions in the moment, and will be encouraged to follow your own interests within given parameters.
 The aim of the class is to develop a sense of authorship and to enable a greater understanding of one's own practice.

-For his company Seke Chimutengwende & Friends he has choreographed four works including The Time Travel Piece for The Place Prize 2012, and King Arthur which premiered at The Yard Theatre in 2015.
-Seke is currently researching two new pieces: Black Holes, a duet in collaboration with Alexandrina Hemsley exploring Afrofuturism which premiered at The Place.
+For his own company Seke Chimutengwende & Friends he has choreographed four works including The Time Travel Piece for The Place Prize 2012 and King Arthur, which premiered at The Yard Theatre in London, 2015.
+In 2018 Seke co-choreographed Black Holes, a duet made in collaboration with Alexandrina Hemsley exploring Afrofuturism which premiered at The Place.
 His latest solo choreography, Plastic Soul premiered at The Yard Theatre in January 2019.